Marchosias140/ani-cli-podman/README.md

 Updates:

--Added podman-compose file.
--Fixed the sound.
+-Added docker-compose.yml file which includes all the configuration fixes regarding audio.

 Inside the ```podman``` folder there is a Dockerfile which is ani-cli for Podman and its docker-compose.yml file for easier management.